LHNCBC/Equivalence-Classes-Data-Files/README.md

 # Equivalence Classes for LOINC Terms (LOINC version 2.66)

-For some purposes, such a Clinical or EHR flowsheet, it is useful to regard groups of [LOINC](https://loinc.org/) terms as equivalent.
+For some purposes, such as a Clinical or EHR flowsheet, it is useful to regard groups of [LOINC](https://loinc.org/) terms as equivalent.
 We call these groups "equivalence classes", and have defined a set of rules for generating them.
 The rules vary between the various LOINC "classes" (e.g. CHEM, DRUG/TOX, etc.), so